 Note that this will (in a default configuration) execute using the empty distribution extent, and checks the file sizes on disk rather than using any internal representation in the repository that is actually generating the transaction logs.

 Topaz exits when the script completes.

-Topaz Solo Scripting via bash
+Topaz Solo Scripting using bash to pass arguments

 By using bash to invoke topaz, you can perform topaz scripting that can include command line arguments.
 This uses a number of topaz features.